xiaoluo-whu/xiaoluo-whu.github.io/_pages/about.md

 ## Algorithms & LeetCode
 I have been solving LeetCode questions since 2014.
 In total, I have solved 500+ questions.
 I find it a very good way to grasp various data structure and algorithms, which would be very helpful in academia and industry projects.
-However, if without summarizing previous solved questions and periodically review, it's very easy to forget.
+However, without summarizing previous solved questions and periodically reviewing, it's very easy to forget.

-Therefore, I have been writing a series of blog posts to summarize various LeetCode's algorithm questions.
+Therefore, I have been writing a <a href="https://xiaoluo-whu.github.io/posts/2020/08/leetcode-experience-overview/" target="_blank">series of blog posts</a> to summarize various LeetCode's algorithm questions.
 By reading them, you may find many useful tips to crack Leetcode questions.
-I try to put similar and related quetions into one summary post and generalize a code template to solve the same kind of questions.
+I try to put similar and related quetions into one summary post and generalize a code template to solve them.

+## Recommenders
+I have been fortunate to work with or under supervision of some very diligent and smart people in both academia and industry.
+They will be my recommenders in my 2021 Fall application season.
+Should you have any questions or doubt about working with me, ask them.

+* Dr. Wenwei Wang   Associate Professor at Electronic Information School, Wuhan University.
+* Dr. Yijun Luo     Associate Professor at Electronic Information School, Wuhan University.
+* Mr. Liang Peng    Deputy Manager of Tianbei Technology, senior software engineer.